mistrmochov/WaydroidSU/README.md

 ### Update

-So I have created a new Magisk fork directly from topjohnwu (https://github.com/mistrmochov/MagiskForWaydroid), because Kitsune is pretty outdated and I personally don't like the direction where this project is going.
+So I have created a new Magisk fork directly from topjohnwu (https://github.com/mistrmochov/MagiskForWaydroid), because Kitsune is pretty outdated and as of now, it has been unfortunately archived.
 So now you will have two options, you can stick to Kitsune or you can install my new modern fork of Magisk.
 It was a little tricky to get this working, because upstream Magisk doesn't have --setup-sbin like Kitsune has, but the result is worth it!

 I made a similar patches I did to Kitsune, but I also had to make zygisk working as the official built in zygisk doesn't work on Waydroid.
 I basically implemented ReZygisk module directly into the Magisk itself, you as user won't see any difference at all.
 You will simply enable or disable zygisk in the settings as usual.